 Be the one making a difference and keeping communities safe.
-If you are an international student looking for a bachelor's degree program to help you make a difference in the fields of justice, law enforcement or security, then this program is for you.
+If you have a bachelor’s degree and the qualities to pursue or advance your career in the fields of justice, law enforcement and security, this program is for you.

 Be taught and mentored from instructors who are highly experienced subject matter experts in their field.